 Raring to go on your next skiing holiday?
+Maybe it’s time to swap your rain jacket for a snow suit and hit the slopes!
 Read for the top 20 ski spots in the world.

 A ski lover’s delight, Chamonix is known for extreme skiing, snowboarding and ski slopes at 9000 ft drop.